woocommerce/woocommerce-blocks/assets/js/icons/README.md

 1. Add the icon file to `./library` folder.
 2. Make sure to use `SVG` primitive from `@wordpress/components` and not a native svg. `SVG` offers more accessibility features.
 3. Remove width and height since they're handled by Icon.
 4. Remove any hardcoded colors on the svg.
-If necessary,, use `CurrentColor`.
+If necessary, use `CurrentColor`.
 5. Export the Icon in `./library/index.js`.